andrewjjhuh/andrewjjhuh.github.io/index.md

 [//]: # (write a bit about yourself here)
 ### **Hi!**

 My name is Andrew.
 I am from Fairfax, VA and am currently attending Northwestern University in Evanston, IL.
-I am studying Computer Science and Economics and am interested in product development.
+I am studying Computer Science and Economics and am interested in software engineering and product development.

 I am passionate about the products I create, and the people who get to use them.
 I'm currently involved with a student startup, [RezEssentials](https://rezessentials.com/), where I am a Technology and Operations Manager.
 There, I collaborate with fellow students to provide our campus community with dorm essentials, such as fridges and vacuums.
 I manage weekly operations as well as maintain the company website, helping to generate our $70,000 in annual revenue.